bandlab/Guide/encoder_setup/getting_started.md

 ## Software Encoders

+_**Please note the Chew platform does not yet support the use of external cameras or non-USB audio sources**_

-If you're using one of the common (free or paid) encoders, we'll try to cover how to set them up to stream via Chew right here.
+If you're using one of the common (free or paid) encoders, we'll try to cover how to set them up right here.

 ## [Flash Media Live Encoder](http://chew.tv/guide/encoder_setup/flash_media_live_encoder)